*REMOTE LEARNING GUIDE FOR THIS UNIT NOW AVAILABLE!*

 CLICK DOWNLOAD TO ACCESS

-Students investigate the different cup features they conjecture to explain the phenomenon, starting with the lid.
+In this 6th grade science unit, students investigate the different cup features they conjecture to explain the phenomenon, starting with the lid.
 They model how matter can enter or exit the cup via evaporation.
 However, they find that in a completely closed system, the liquid inside the cup still changes temperature.
 This motivates the need to trace the transfer of energy into the drink as it warms up.
 Through a series of lab investigations and simulations, students find two ways to transfer energy into the drink: (1) the absorption of light and (2) thermal energy from the warmer air around the drink.
 They are then challenged to design their own drink container that can perform as well as the store-bought container, following a set of design criteria and constraints.

 This simulation allows students to make observations about how particle motion changes as the overall temperature of a liquid changes.
 It is used in Lesson 11 of Unit 6.2.